- This event has passed.

 June 4 @ 11:15 am - 3:00 pm

-The City’s oldest annual event will be held on Saturday, June 4, 2022, from 11:15 am to 3 pm in the Memory Garden on Custom House Plaza.
+The City’s oldest annual event was held on Saturday, June 4, 2022, in the Memory Garden on Custom House Plaza.
 For the past 90 years, the Monterey History & Art Association has hosted this community fiesta to commemorate the 1770 founding of the City of Monterey when Father Junipero Serra and Captain Gaspar de Portola celebrated with a picnic overlooking the Monterey Bay and the 1931 founding of MHAA.

 All proceeds above the cost of La Merienda itself go to Monterey History & Art Association’s support and maintenance of Casa Serrano, Doud House & Garden, Mayo Hayes O’Donnell Library, Sloat Landing and Salvador Dali Exhibition at Stanton Center.
 You can become a MHAA member, sponsor or donor here.
 MHAA is a 501(c)3 non-profit organization, Tax ID# 94-1517208.